Which Vodka Is Distilled The Most Times

 Multiple distillations are important for vodka production because it allows producers to control the flavor profile of their product.
 By controlling each step of the distillation process, producers can add or remove specific flavors and aromas to create a unique product that appeals to their customers.
 Furthermore, multiple distillations make it possible for vodka makers to achieve a consistent flavor between batches, ensuring

-See also Is Distilled Water And Bottled Water The Same
+See also What Is Oxygenated Water

 Different Types of Still Used in Vodka Production